hamzawhite/hamzawhite.github.io/_pages/cv.md

     * Recognize valuable data sources and automate collection and storage procedure.
     * Cleaned and prepared structured and unstructured data, for appropriate statistical analysis.
     * Coordinated and supported the team in the daily activities, HSSE insurance, and vehicles routing.
-  * Supervisor: Pr.
-Mohamed Mliha
+  * Supervisor: Mr. Salaheddine Ait Ouakrim .Ing

 * Spring 2018: Development Intern
 ---